 It is likely to mean that developers won't do a deal as the price is simply too low for them to justify selling.

 And worse, if we send 10 valuers in nowadays we'll end up with 10 different values.
 Hardly comforting when you consider these people are supposed to be the property experts.
 If they cannot get it right then what hope do the rest of us have?

 Property Valuation Hurdle 3 – Professional indemnity cover

 Valuers' sole priority right now is covering their bums when it comes to their PI insurance.
 In fact, one of the big players (Lexicon) went out of business because their PI premiums shot up so much due to claims.

 It's this climate that has meant that valuers are more likely to down value just in case you have your property repossessed rather than considering the market.
 In other words, by down valuing, it's less likely that the deal will get through (which means they're safe), or, the client is required to put more money in and therefore the bank has less risk (which means they're safer).
 Forget natural market forces or just doing their job.
 This is all about risk management for them.

 And of course they get paid whether they value the property properly or not.
 So the incentive is all wrong.

 I'm not saying that some properties don't deserve to be down valued.
 There are many cases where this is needed and appropriate.
 But fair is fair and some of the horrific practices that are going on now are just plain appalling.

-A valuation by definition should be ‘an arm’s length transaction between a willing buyer and a willing seller’ whereas most valuations are now based on how much the valuer wants to cover their ass and limit their risk.
+A property valuation by definition should be ‘an arm's length transaction between a willing buyer and a willing seller' whereas most property valuations are now based on how much the valuer wants to cover their ass and limit their risk.